kemmersachiel/maven/README.md

 A step by step series of examples that tell you how to get a development env running

 ```
-First, download the zip file (maven-main.zip)
+First, after downloading and installing Xampp on your machine, download the zip file (maven-main.zip)
 Next, extract or unzip the file
-Next, copy the Maven folder to this directory in your local drive C:\xampp\htdocs
+Next, copy the Maven folder to this directory in your local drive C:\xampp\htdocs.
-so the full path of the folder should be C:\xampp\htdocs\Maven
+So the full path of the folder should be C:\xampp\htdocs\maven-main
-Next, install or inport the Maven_db.sql file with the instructions below
+Next, install or inport the maven_db.sql file with the instructions below
 Next, start your apache or xampp
 ```
-Next, go to your browser and past or enter this link http://localhost:8090/Maven.com/  or http://localhost:8080/Maven.com/ or click [Maven News](http://localhost:8090/Maven.com/) - to load the app.
+Next, go to your browser and past or enter this link http://localhost:8090/maven-main/  or http://localhost:8080/maven-main/ or click [Maven News](http://localhost:8090/maven-main/) - to load the app.

 At this point you should see a page with Heading (Welcome to Maven News) and blog post list.